 - Trip cancellation, interruption, or delay coverage.
 This standard coverage accounts for common scenarios, like extreme weather or the bankruptcy of your travel provider.
 You would also get money back if you or a loved one fall ill and you’re unable to travel, or if you get quarantined while abroad.
 But many other events are not covered, including war and “emotional trauma.”
 Also excluded from standard coverage: fear of getting sick.

 - “Cancel For Any Reason” (CFAR) coverage.
 This more comprehensive option, available as an add-on to standard policies, is the only way to make sure you get money back if you cancel your trip for literally any reason, including coronavirus-related fear of getting sick.
-Not surprisingly, there’s been a 60% increase in CFAR policies sold this year, according to InsureMyTrip.com, and demand is such that some travel insurance companies are no longer offering it.
+Not surprisingly, experts saw a significant increase in CFAR policies purchased by Americans traveling internationally during the pandemic.
 Cancel For Any Reason coverage won’t get you a full refund, however.
 Depending on the policy, it reimburses only 50% to 75% of the entire trip cost, including airfare and any other prepaid expenses such as accommodations, rental cars, and excursions.
 And you can’t cancel your trip at the very last minute.
 You may only cancel up to 48 hours prior to travel.

 How much does travel insurance cost?

 A typical standard travel insurance policy costs 4% to 10% of the price of your trip.
 The CFAR benefit will cost you at least 40% more on top of that.
 Do you want real numbers?
-Here’s a quote from InsureMyTrip.com: A couple traveling to Aruba at a cost of $5,000 would pay $200 for standard travel insurance, plus a $200 surcharge to add a CFAR benefit.
+Here’s a quote from InsureMyTrip.com: A U.S. couple flying to Aruba at a cost of $5,000 would pay $200 for standard travel insurance, plus an additional $200 to add a CFAR benefit.
 One thing to consider: Standard travel insurance (without CFAR) is a common credit card benefit if you put your vacation expenses on a card, so check with your card issuer before you buy a policy.
 Travel insurance comparison sites like Squaremouth.com and InsureMyTrip.com sell Cancel For Any Reason policies.

 Is a CFAR policy worth it?